jsedoc/Pro-Social-Token/applications/README.md

  ## *A suit of pro social applications for internal use*

+1. home-page: home page bootstrap template
-1. simulation - simulation environment to test and visualize algorithms
+2. simulation: simulation environment to test and visualize algorithms